-- You may not remember your procedure or Dr. Goldman’s explanation of what your examination showed.
+- You may not remember your procedure or Dr. Bacot’s explanation of what your examination showed.
 You will probably sleep much of the day.
 This is a normal reaction to the mediations you have been given.
 You should plan to go home and rest for the remainder of the day.

 - You may have nothing to eat or drink for 1-2 hours and until your gag reflex returns.
 You can check this by touching the back of your throat with your finger.
 When your gag reflex returns, begin first by drinking fluids.
 Then proceed with solid food for your evening meal.

 - You may have a temporary sore throat which may be helped by lozenges or gargle.